juh9870/egui_colors/README.md

 ## General Remarks

-Although it is perfectly possible to use egui_colors to style your egui app, it's intended use is to explore the styling landscape and see where Egui's and users needs lie.
-It is also possible to extend the basis to other GUI libraries such as `Xilem` or `MakePad` if there is interest.
+Although it is perfectly possible to use egui_colors to style your egui app, it's intended use is to explore the styling landscape and see where egui's and users needs lie.

-Several observations I made:

-1) The default egui font seems not entirely suited (too thin) for the radix system.
+The default egui font might not be suited (too thin) for this system.
 The example uses the Rerun one: 'inter_medium'.

-2) One scale is perhaps insufficient for styling an entire app.
-For instance, I didn't touch the `error` or `warn` colors.
-Neither any `alpha` components (such as shadows).

 ## Usage